-Remember, you’re going to Korea to teach and schools don’t care if you have a degree in rocket science, or that you are an award winning engineer, etc, etc. Teaching is a social job and the schools want to know that you’re friendly, able to work with people and have a legitimate interest in teaching.
+Just remember, you’re going to Korea to teach English so schools don’t care if you have a degree in rocket science or working experience at a law firm.
+Schools are more interested in ‘social’ people who will be able to connect with students and keep their interest through a 40 minute class.
+Ultimately the employers want to know that you’re friendly, comfortable working with people and have a legitimate interest in teaching.